 The School will keep a clear and comprehensive written record of any allegations made, how it was followed up, how it was resolved, a note of any action taken and decisions reached.
-This will be kept confidentially on the employee's file and a copy given to him/her following consultation with appropriate agencies and agreement has been reached as to what information can be disclosed.
-The record should be kept until the accused has reached normal pensionable age, or for a period of ten years from the date of the allegation, if that is longer.
+These documents and those held within personnel files should be kept until the accused has reached normal pensionable age, or for a period of ten years from the date of the allegation, if that is longer.

 During the course of the investigation the School, in consultation with the LADO, will decide what information should be given to parents, staff and other pupils and how press enquiries are to be dealt with.
-In reaching their decision due consideration will be given to the provisions in the Education Act 2011 and in KCSIE (2023) relating to reporting restrictions identifying teachers who are the subject of allegations from pupils.
+In reaching their decision due consideration will be given to the provisions in the Education Act 2011 and in KCSIE (2024) relating to reporting restrictions identifying teachers who are the subject of allegations from pupils.